Adding Distance to my Runs - From 5k to 10k

 The issue is that you want your leg muscles, joints and ligaments to get ready for the extra stress you want to put them under.

-Running two days a week is at the low end, so you will have to be careful when increasing your mileage.
+That may not be possible for you.
+That's ok.
+Just be aware that running two days a week is at the low end, so you will just have to be a little bit more careful when increasing your mileage.

 The faster you go, the more chance you injure yourself.
 The further you go, the more chance you injure yourself.
 Do both at the same time and you exponentially increase your chances of injury.

-I'd recommend checking out the following page for more information:Guide to Increasing Mileage Safely - The No Nonsense Approach
+I'll leave you with a recommendation to check out one of my more popular pages for more information:Guide to Increasing Mileage Safely - The No Nonsense Approach

 Hope this helps.